 We no longer request free labor on the podcast or in our trainings, unless somebody declines payment.
 We continue the process we’d already been working on of diversifying the stock photos on our site, as well as diversifying the people who are featured in the videos in our top birth class.
 We changed the wording on the Evidence Based Birth® professional member scholarship application form to make it easier for Black, Brown and Indigenous folks to fill out an application.
 And we no longer required proof of financial need for full scholarships.
 We made the pro member scholarship link more prominent and easier to find leading to a significant increase in people signing up for full or partial birth worker of color scholarships.
 Now with more than 650 birth workers of color enrolled.
 We began ongoing anti-racism education to the members of our team.
 And we continued reading anti-racism books by Black authors.

 Personally, I committed to teaching my children about these issues.
 I began explaining racism to my younger children who at the ages of six and eight, did not understand why Black people are disparately targeted and killed by police.
 This was another motivating factor in why I chose to homeschool my children so that I could teach them history using the “Woke Homeschooling” curriculum.
 And I could also get them much more immersed in the Spanish language, using the “Flip Flop Spanish” curriculum with audio taught by a native speaker, because I was frustrated with how little schools pay attention to languages other than English.
 We paused new enrollments in the instructor program and did not enroll any new instructors.
-We made our renewal process for existing instructors focused on social justice and we requested that any instructors who remain with us sign a statement saying that they support the Black Birthing Bill of Rights.
+We made our renewal process for existing instructors focused on social justice.
 When we reopen enrollment to the Evidence Based Birth® instructor program in 2021, we’re going to have a new focus in terms of what our new enrollment criteria will look like.

 And I’m working with a paid consultant, Dr. Sayida Peprah, to develop the new enrollment and admission process.
 We also took the advice of the Minnesota Healing Justice Network to contribute a portion of profits from Evidence Based Birth® in recurring monthly donations to, for local birth justice organizations that are led by Black, Brown or Indigenous people.
 And we look forward to expanding that program next year, because we know the importance of those recurring donations.
 So those were the steps we’ve really been focusing on the second half of 2020.
 And the good news is many of these things are items that we’ll be able to continue supporting in the coming years.
 In terms of our response to the pandemic, we were able to offer a free in-depth webinar about COVID-19 and pregnancy in March and April of 2020.
 And we hope to update that in early 2021.